n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets.md

 # Google Sheets

-[Google Sheets](https://www.google.com/sheets){:target="_blank" .external-link} node allows you to automate work in the Google Sheets platform and integrate Google Sheets with other applications. n8n has built-in support for a wide range of Google Sheets features, which includes basic operations like creating, updating, deleting, append, remove and getting documents.
+Google Sheets node allows you to automate work in the Google Sheets platform and integrate Google Sheets with other applications. n8n has built-in support for a wide range of Google Sheets features, which includes basic operations like creating, updating, deleting, append, remove and getting documents.

 On this page, you'll find a list of operations the Google Sheets node supports and links to more resources.